-Getting a specific ad to be delivered to a specific group of viewers can be a tough nut to crack for advertisers.
-Delivering it right, and you would likely be able to attract customers that would lead to conversions.
+Getting a specific ad delivered to a specific group of viewers can be tricky.
+Deliver it right, and you would likely be able to attract customers that would lead to conversions, as evident from a study titled “The Context Effect” conducted by IAS and Neuro-Insight.
+The study indicates that a good 73% of consumers find that contextually relevant ads to be more appealing while improving their perception.

-This article aims to walk you through the world of contextual advertising and how it can be useful for your business.
+So the million dollar question … how then do you deliver the right message to the right person at the right time?
+This article aims to walk you through the world of contextual advertising or contextual targeting and help you understand how it can be useful to boost your business.

-Contextual targeting, on the other hand, uses session information, such as the website a user is browsing, to determine the individual’s intentions and interests.
-Being data that is interpretive and derived from user’s behavior, rather than direct user information, targeting based upon context is compliant with both public and regulatory sentiments toward privacy.
-Yay!
+Contextual targeting uses session information, such as the website a user is browsing, to determine the individual’s intentions and interests.
+Being data that is interpretive and derived from user’s behavior, rather than direct from user information, targeting based upon context is compliant with both public and regulatory sentiments toward privacy.
+Yay, a win-win for both consumers and advertisers.

 As per the statistics from “An Insider’s Look at Media, Brand Safety and Partnerships report from Sizmek,” 87 percent of marketers plan to increase the scale of contextual targeting and find new audiences altogether.

-Since the ads are placed by matching and considering the searcher’s intent, contextual ads usually have a higher chance of influencing the users and generating a favorable response.
+Since the ads are placed by matching and considering the contents viewed by the searcher, contextual ads often garner a higher chance of influencing the users and generating a favorable response.

 With the right audience selection and the use of specific keywords, contextual targeting allows you to increase the relevancy of your ad, thereby maximizing the ROI.